-The last drastic option before making an appointment to see Apple is to completely erase the phone back to factory settings.
-It’s possible that a setting somewhere is messing with your phone, and you’re never going to find it unless you erase and reset the whole device.
+The last drastic option before making an appointment to see Apple is to revert your phone back to factory settings.
+It’s possible that a bug or setting somewhere is messing with it, and you’re never going to find the flaw unless you erase and reset the whole device.

-You could theoretically install an iCloud backup onto the phone afterward, but one thing to think about is that you may very well be reinstalling the bug back onto the phone, putting you back at square one.
+You might want to restore an iCloud backup afterward, but one thing to consider is that you may very well be reinstalling a bug, putting you back at square one.
 So while you shouldn’t rule a restore out, now might be a good time to start fresh.
-Obviously, back up things like your photos, videos, contacts, calendar, and emails first, at least to iCloud or your computer, and ideally to outside cloud services like Dropbox or Google Drive.
+Obviously, back up things like your photos, videos, contacts, calendars, and emails first, at least to iCloud or your computer, and ideally to outside cloud services like Dropbox or Google Drive.

-If all of the previous suggestions didn’t work, then you most likely have a hardware problem.
-This means going to an Apple store or licensed Apple repair shop to get the device looked at.
-They can crack open the iPhone, diagnose the issue, and, if necessary, change the battery.
-But they also very well also tell you that your device has reached the end of its life and you need to consider upgrading.
+If none of the previous suggestions have worked, then you most likely have an internal hardware problem.
+That means going to an Apple Store or licensed Apple repair shop to get the iPhone looked at.
+They can crack it open, diagnose the issue, and, if necessary, change the battery.
+But they may very well tell you that your device has reached the end of its life and you need to consider upgrading.
 Sometimes, when a repair is possible, the cost may put you most of the way towards a new device anyway.

 Optimized Battery Charging is a feature introduced with iOS 13.
-Its purpose is to slow the rate your battery ages by reducing the time your iPhone spends fully charged.
-The phone tries to understand your daily charging routine, so it stops charging at 80% until shortly before it expects you to disconnect.
+Its purpose is to slow the rate your battery degrades by reducing the time your iPhone spends fully charged. iOS tries to understand your daily charging routine, and halt charging at 80% until shortly before it expects you to disconnect.
 At that point it’ll try to top up, but you might find your phone with less than 100% if you grab it unusually early.

-Wireless charging only works with iPhone 8 and above.
-Anything older than iPhone 8 is not compatible.
+Wireless charging only works with the iPhone 8 and later.
+Anything older than the iPhone 8 is not compatible.